1981795167/learnGit/readme.txt

 Git is a distributed version control system.
 Git is a free software destributed under the GPL.
-Creating new branch is quick.
+Creating new branch is quick && simple.